-God established an embassy on earth from which his appointed ambassadors could minister the Kingdom of Heaven on earth to the nations scattered at Babel.
+God established an embassy on earth from which his appointed ambassadors could minister the Kingdom of Heaven on earth.

 “Jerusalem, the city which I have chosen me to put my name there…for all the earth is mine.“ (I Kings 11:36, Exodus 19:5)

 As described in the post Sin City, this is none other than the entrance to the garden of Eden, currently flooded under the Mediterraen Sea.

 “And the LORD God took the man, and put him into the garden of Eden…to keep /guard it.”
 (Genesis 2:8-15)

 Then after the Adams ate the fruit of the knowledge of good and evil,

 “the LORD God sent him forth from the garden of Eden…and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep / guard the way of the tree of life.”
 (Genesis 3:22-24)

 The gateway to the garden is where the Adams would have continued making the blood sacrifice for sin as taught by YHVH.
 And this activity would be the defining attribute / way / name of this place for all time, as described in the meaning of the name Jerusalem.